Dr Susan Raeburn

 Location: Oakland, Alameda County, California

-Sees clients: In-person (Oakland, Alameda County, California) and online (California)
+Sees clients: In-person (California) and online (California)

 Client groups: Individuals, relationships and couples